 - Allows for pilot testing with select user groups (depending on the change)

-- Avoids unwanted surprises in your Production environment (Requires environments to be configured identically)
+- Avoids unwanted surprises in your Production environment (note: requires environments to be configured identically)

 Server Set Up

 To set up a test environment on a separate server from your production environment, follow the same steps as moving the intranet to a new server.
-These are outlined in the Move Intranet to a New Server article.
+These are outlined in the article Move Intranet to a New Server.

 It's possible to set up a test environment on the same server as the production installation.
 However, this can cause problems for upgrades and serves as a potential for your production installation to become contaminated with test data.
 As a result, this is not recommended.